As we work to address racial inequity in our own backyard, we must also reflect on our nation’s difficult history impacting our Black neighbors.

-With the unrest that swept our country last year stemming from the murders of George Floyd, Breonna Taylor and historically many others, Juneteenth also became an opportunity for local communities and organized groups to use their platforms to advocate for racial justice and social change through protests and marches.
+With the unrest that swept our country in 2020 stemming from the murders of George Floyd, Breonna Taylor and historically many others, Juneteenth also became an opportunity for local communities and organized groups to use their platforms to advocate for racial justice and social change through protests and marches.

-These same concerns led to the formation of the Greenville Racial Equity & Economic Mobility (REEM) Commission last summer.
+These same concerns led to the formation of the Greenville Racial Equity & Economic Mobility (REEM) Commission in 2020.
 The REEM Commission exists to identify and address racial inequities, social injustice, and disparities in key areas that negatively impact the Black community in Greenville County.
 Click here to learn more about the commission.

-The United Way of Greenville County office is closed this Friday, June 18, to honor Juneteenth and give our team an opportunity to reflect and learn more.
+The United Way of Greenville County office is closed on Monday, June 19, to honor Juneteenth and give our team an opportunity to reflect and learn more.
 Join us by diving into the resources below: